 - Includes ice making head, remote condensing unit and self contained unit designs with ice harvest rates between 50 and 4,000 pounds of ice per day, depending on equipment type.

-What else should I look for when buying a commercial ice maker?
+Helpful resources for buying a commercial ice maker:

-For a list of CFS incentives, please see either the CFS Incentive Guide or the ENERGY STAR CFS Incentive Finder.
+For a list of CFS incentives, please visit the ENERGY STAR Rebate Finder.